Dayojo/Dev_repo/Project_2/Project2.md

   - Using Windows Terminal

   - We'll be connecting to the EC2 instance using Gitbash terminal installed in my windows system

+- We'll be needing our saved PEM key file change directory to download folder